Top 10 Tips To Limit Chronic Inflammation

 Do you feel tired?

-Are you experiencing unexpected mood swings and unexplained weight gain?
+Are you experiencing unexpected mood swings and unexplained body composition changes?

 All of these symptoms can be linked to aging, menopause and chronic inflammation.